hashicorp/consul-template/docs/templating-language.md

 {{ key "my/key/path" | writeToFile "/my/file/path.txt" "my-user" "my-group" "0644" "append" }}
 {{ key "my/key/path" | writeToFile "/my/file/path.txt" "my-user" "my-group" "0644" "append,newline" }}
 ```

 ---

+## Sprig Functions

+Consul-template provides access to the Sprig library
+in templates.
+To use a Sprig function in your template, prepend `sprig_` to the function name.
+A full list of Sprig functions can be found in the [Sprig Function Documentation](http://masterminds.github.io/sprig/)

+---